smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **UNION ALL**

-The `UNION ALL` operator returns all values including each NULL marker.
+The `UNION ALL` operator returns all values, including each NULL marker.

 ```sql
 SELECT Fruit FROM ##TableA